Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click the name of the Room for which you want to configure secrets.
+- Click the name of the Enclave for which you want to configure secrets.

 - Click on the SECRETS sidebar item.